dwave-examples/feature-selection-cqm/README.md

 # Feature Selection for NL

-This demo showcases feature selection using the NonLinear model (NL) solver via
+This demo showcases feature selection using the Nonlinear model (NL) solver via
 [D-Wave's scikit-learn plug-in](https://github.com/dwavesystems/dwave-scikit-learn-plugin).
 The demo can be used with two different datasets: